-c.
+I.A.3.
 Vaccination and Health Insurance Requirement

 The state of Oregon requires the measles, mumps and rubella (MMR) vaccine for attendance at Oregon colleges and students must provide this information for ongoing registration.
 Students who do not provide vaccine information, or information satisfying a medical or non-medical exemption, may not be allowed to register for a second semester.